NIR Class 4000

 The Class 4000 is a type of diesel multiple unit (DMU) in service with Northern Ireland Railways.

-The fleet was procured due to the recognition of the essential role railways play in economic growth and the need to replace outdated rolling stock, particularly Class 80 and Class 450 trains.
-After receiving funding from the Northern Ireland Assembly and issuing a tender, NI Railways awarded the contract to CAF, which already had a successful track record with the Class 3000 units.
-The Class 4000 trains entered service in 2011, with significant internal differences from the C3K fleet, such as increased seating capacity and improved fuel economy.
-The trains have replaced the remaining Class 80 and Class 450 trains, increasing capacity and allowing longer trains to operate.
-In 2018, 21 additional vehicles were ordered to further extend train lengths.
-Despite some reported technical issues, testing for six-car formations started in 2021.
+The fleet was procured to replace outdated rolling stock, particularly Class 80 and Class 450 trains, increasing capacity and allowing longer trains to operate.
+The 20 trains were built by CAF, which already had previously supplied the Class 3000 units.
+The Class 4000 trains entered service in 2011, with significant differences from the Class 3000 fleet, such as increased seating capacity and improved fuel economy.
+In 2018, 21 additional vehicles were ordered to further extend train lengths and the first extended train entered service in 2021.

 History

-The fleet covers 20 DMUs procured by NI Railways.
-None of the Northern Irish rail network is electrified, and diesel multiple units have been used since nationalisation in the 1950s.

 Prior to 2000, the NIR rolling stock consisted of a mixture of diesel multiple unit types that had entered service between 15 and 25 years previously.
 The main type was the Class 80, based on the Mark 2b bodyshell, 22 3-car and 4-car units built in two batches between 1973 and 1979.
 Additional capacity was provided with the Class 450, nine 3-car units that entered service in 1985 based on the Mark 3 bodyshell.
 Chronic underinvestment in the railway meant that by the millennium these were the newest domestic trains.
 By 2000 it was estimated that the network required investment of £183 million to bring it up to basic safety standards.